MicrosoftDocs/quantum-docs/articles/how-to-visualize-circuits.md

     ```bash
     python -m pip install --upgrade qsharp qsharp-widgets
     ```

 ***

 ## Quantum circuits with Visual Studio Code

+Follow these steps to visualize quantum circuits of Q# programs in Visual Studio Code:

 1. Open a Q# file in Visual Studio Code.
 1. Select **View -> Command Palette** and type “circuit” which should bring up the **Q#: Show circuit** option.
 You can also click on **Circuit** from the list of commands below `@EntryPoint()`.